Help Grace Swim the Narragansett Bay!

 My open water adventures began at Potter’s Cove in Jamestown, Rhode Island.
 The water is only a few feet deep there, and my biggest fear was a crab leaping from the ocean floor to pinch my arm.
 This August, I will leave these safe shores and swim two miles across the Narragansett Bay to Newport, Rhode Island, in the annual Save the Bay Swim.

-And if you remain concerned, take peace in knowing that Abraham will be forced to kayak next to me if I cannot swim two miles in under an hour by July 13.
-And if Abraham wimps out, then my mom will do it (so it will likely be my mom).
+And if you remain concerned, take peace in knowing that Abraham will be forced to kayak next to me if I cannot swim two miles in under an hour by August.*

-All of your generous donations go toward cleaning up the Narragansett bay, a critical estuary that has suffered years of industrial pollution.
+All of your generous donations go toward cleaning up the Narragansett Bay, a critical estuary that has faced years of industrial pollution.

 Thank you!